mittelmark/x11-ttf-fonts/README.md

 ## NAME

 __x11-ttf-fonts-install__ - indexes a set of exiting monospaced fonts into ~/.local/share/fonts
+__x11-ttf-fonts-anonymous-pro__  - downloads and indexes the Anonymous Pro fonts into ~/.local/share/fonts
+__x11-ttf-fonts-courier-prime__  - downloads and indexes the Courier Prime fonts into ~/.local/share/fonts
+__x11-ttf-fonts-dejavu-sans-mono__  - downloads and indexes the Dejavu Sans Mono fonts into ~/.local/share/fonts
+__x11-ttf-fonts-source-code-pro__  - downloads and indexes the Adobe Source Code Pro fonts into ~/.local/share/fonts
 __x11-ttf-fonts-ubuntu__  - downloads and indexes the Ubuntu Mono fonts into ~/.local/share/fonts

 ## SYNOPSIS